 Aoao is the premium in watermarking software, and its price reflects that.
 Of course, its features also warrant such a price.
 In addition to features offered by many of these programs, Aoao offers batch renaming, watermarking of moving GIF images, cropping, resizing, photo frame templates, and file type conversion.

 WatermarkLib is the first fully free watermark software item on our list.
-WatermarkLib supports text and image watermarks as well as date and time timestamping.
+WatermarkLib supports text and image watermarks as well as the date and time timestamping.
 You won’t find advanced fonts, templates, or features here, but the interface is easy enough to use, and it gets the job done.
 Professionals may want to seek out one of the paid options, however for further functionality.